adarlan/k8slab/README.md

 - 1 service
 - 1 ingress with configurable host and path
 - 1 config-map to configure the greeting message

-TODO
-- Use Kustomize instead of Helm for the deployable app

 #### Applying Hello World application-set